DIY Clothing Upcycling: Transform Old Clothes into New Styles

 You can turn tees into cropped tops, tote bags, or headbands; jeans into skirts, shorts, or patchwork; button-downs into wrap tops; and sweaters into vests or cushion covers.
 Small scraps become pockets, appliqués, or quilting pieces.
 Start with quick wins, then level up to simple sewing for durable results.

-What exactly is upcycled clothing?
+What exactly is clothing upcycling?

 What is the easiest thing to upcycle?